Clustering performance analysis using a new correlation-based cluster validity index: Experimental Results

-This scenario is from Example \ref{39ex} in Section \ref{sec:introduction}.
-As mentioned there, partitioning into 9 clusters is preferable but 3 and 6 clusters are second and third options, respectively.
-See Fig. \ref{3or9-2} for the clustering results with $k=3,6$ and $9$.
-As shown in Fig. \ref{3or9-3} and Table \ref{tab39}, CH and SF provide only one peak at 9 while DB, DB*, GD33, SF, our NCI1 and NCI2 indicate 9 as the optimal number of clusters and 3 as the second optimum.
-Conversely, CSL, DI and PB indicate that 3 is the optimal number of clusters and 9 is the second optimum.
-However, NCI2 is the only one that also gives a clear local peak at 6 clusters.
-The values of our second index NCI2$(3)=0.554$, NCI2$(6)=0.157$ and NCI2$(9)=0.557$ show that either 3 or 9 is good to select with 6 as a secondary option.
-Moreover, we see that NC$(3)=0.906$, NC$(6)=0.960$ and NC$(9)=0.991$ which imply that all the three options should meet most of users' expectation in term of correlation.
-This scenario even emphasizes that our proposed validity index dominates others in term of providing sub-optimal options for numbers of clusters.
+The second scenario is from Example \ref{39ex} in Section \ref{sec:introduction}.
+As mentioned there, partitioning into nine clusters is preferable, but three and six clusters are second and third options, respectively.
+See Fig. \ref{3or9-2} for the clustering results with $k=3, 6$, and $9$.
+As shown in Fig. \ref{3or9-3} and Table \ref{sums1s2}, CH and PBM provide only one peak at nine, while DB, DB*, GD33, SC, STR, and our NCI indicate nine as the optimal number of clusters and three as the second optimum.
+Conversely, CSL, DI, and PB indicate that three is the optimal number of clusters, and nine is the second optimum.
+However, NCI is the only one that also gives a local peak at six clusters.
+The values of our index are $\texttt{NCI}_{14}(3)=3.573$, $\texttt{NCI}_{14}(6)=1.765$, and $\texttt{NCI}_{14}(9)=8.856$.